5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 Achieving the perfect moisture level, often called "field capacity," is key.
 While the initial hydration gets you close, you may need to make some adjustments.
 Different plants and fungi have different needs; for example, some mushroom species prefer a moisture content of 70-75%, while others do better around 60-65%.
 The squeeze test is your best friend here.
 If you squeeze a handful and a steady stream of water comes out, you’ll need to add some dry coir or let it evaporate a bit.
 If nothing comes out and the coir feels dry, slowly add more water until you get just a few drips with a firm squeeze.
 Managing this balance is a core part of maintaining your garden’s environmental controls.

-Fluff Your Coir for Better Airflow
+Don't Forget to Fluff Your Coir

 The final step is to fluff it up.
 After hydrating and squeezing, your coir can become a bit compacted.
 Run your hands through the medium, breaking up any remaining clumps and separating the fibers.
 The goal is to create a light, airy texture.
 This process introduces oxygen pockets throughout the coir, which is essential for healthy root development.
 Good airflow prevents the medium from becoming waterlogged and suffocating the roots, allowing them to breathe and access the nutrients they need.
 This simple action ensures your plants have a loose, well-draining foundation to establish themselves in, promoting vigorous growth from day one.